ABI-Software/ABIBook/PMR/PMR-cellmlrepositorytutorial.rst

 Creating exposures
 ==================

-See the documents on creating CellML or FieldML exposures.
+See the documents on :ref:`PMR-exposing-fieldml` or :ref:`PMR-exposing-cellml`.

 Making an exposure using "roll-over"
 ====================================